ungoogled-software/ungoogled-chromium/docs/flags.md

 * `--max-connections-per-host` (from Bromite) - Configure the maximum allowed connections per host.
 * `--set-ipv6-probe-false` - (Not in `chrome://flags`) Forces the result of the browser's IPv6 probing (i.e. IPv6 connectivity test) to be unsuccessful.
 This causes IPv4 addresses to be prioritized over IPv6 addresses.
 Without this flag, the probing result is set to be successful, which causes IPv6 to be used over IPv4 when possible.
 * `--show-avatar-button` - Sets visibility of the avatar button.
 The flag requires one of the values: `always`, `incognito-and-guest` (only show Incognito or Guest modes), or `never`.
+* `--hide-crashed-bubble` (Not in `chrome://flags`) - Hides the bubble box with the message "Restore Pages?
+Chromium didn't shut down correctly." that shows on startup after the browser did not exit cleanly.